 You’ll likely recognize the most famous Irish authors on this reading list, such as James Joyce and Oscar Wilde.
-However, we’ve also included modern authors that we hope will come as a surprise!
-Therefore, you should be able to find excellent books to read before going to Ireland for every type of reader.
+However, I’ve also included modern authors that I hope will come as a surprise.
+Therefore, you should be able to find books to read before going to Ireland for every type of reader!

 Disclaimer: As an Amazon Associate, I earn from qualifying purchases.